Wazzaps/boldui/boldui_protocol/spec.md

 - Fetch more items in a list view when needed.
 - Notify a music player to buffer the next song when the current song is nearing completion.

+### Event handlers

+Lists of handler commands that trigger when a certain condition is met

 TODO: Expand

+## BoldUI Window Manager Spec v0.1

+This component is responsible for combining multiple apps into a single connection for the renderer.

+It implements both the app-side protocol (connected to a renderer) and the renderer-side protocol (connected to the multiple apps).

+Window managers should be transparent to both the apps and the renderer, only providing extra features and multiplexing the scenes.
+Generally apps should work without a window manager.

+The main features of a window manager are:

+- App multiplexing: Allow multiple apps to connect to one renderer, mapping the scene ids between them
+- Compositing: Move all the root scenes under one (per display?) root scene, to provide a desktop environment for full-screen and remote-desktop use cases
+- Embedding: Combine scenes from different apps under one root scene (like OLE in Windows)
+  - It should provide an API to map scene ids between apps so this can work
+- "Server-side" decorations: Adding window frames to root scenes (mainly used with Compositing)
+- Rendezvous: Provide a central source for apps and renderers to reconnect to on failure

+TODO: Expand and specify API